Mausoleums of Multan: Tomb of Shams ud-Din Multani

-The mausoleum of Shamsuddin Sabzwari Multani ibn Pir Sayed Salahuddin is located about half a mile to the east of the Fort site, on the high bank of the old bed of the Ravi River near Aam Khas Garden.
-Sabzwari was born in 1165.
-He died in 1276 and the shrine was built by his grandson in 1330.
+The mausoleum of Shamsuddin Multani is located about half a mile to the east of the fort, on the high bank of the old bed of the Ravi River near Aam Khas Garden.
+Multani was born in 1165 and died in 1276.
+The shrine was built by his grandson in 1330.
 The tomb is square, 30 ft in height surmounted by a hemispherical dome.
 It is decorated with ornamental glazed tiles.